mehtab98/ziraSolution-/README.md

-This project is designing zirasolutions website using REACT.JS.
+This project was about re-designing Zira Solution's website using REACT.JS.
 Project also implemented bootstrap.
 If you are trying to run this project locally please reference these instructions:
   1) run "npm install" to install all dependecy.
   2) run "npm run dev" to deploy locall